Tesla Model Y Review & Prices

 In town

 It’s not all good news, though.
-The Model Y has a stiff ride, especially on larger alloy wheels.
-It thumps into potholes and you can hear the suspension at work.
+The Model Y can be quite uncomfortable over bumps in the road, especially on larger alloy wheels.
+It thumps into potholes and jiggles about over poorly surfaced streets.

 Another problem is the huge turning circle.
-It labours around tight turns that are easy in other EVs like the Skoda Enyaq.
+It labours around tight turns that are easy in other EVs such as the Skoda Enyaq.

 On the motorway

 Some electric cars are nippy around town but begin to run out of puff on the motorway.
-That’s definitely not the case with the Tesla.
-This car is fast.
-Very fast.
+That’s definitely not the case with the Tesla Model Y – whichever motor you go for it'll get you up to motorway speeds in no time, and has enough in reserve to pull off swift overtakes when required.

-Of course, there’s more to being a good motorway car than reaching 70mph when you’ve only just joined the slip road.
-As with the Tesla’s drive around town, there’s good and bad to report.
-The stiff town ride doesn’t really smooth out at speed, and the car feels a bit fidgety compared with the likes of the BMW i4.
-The Model Y is also less hushed than most electric cars, as road noise seems to echo around in the tall and roomy cabin.
+Much like around town, though, the Model Y doesn’t really smooth out lumps and bumps at speed, so the car feels a bit fidgety compared with the rock solid and refined Audi Q4 e-tron.
+The Model Y is less hushed than most electric cars, with road noise seeming to echo around in the tall and roomy cabin.

 On a twisty road

-The Tesla Model Y is an exciting car to drive when the road starts to twist and turn, but it’s no quite as much fun as the Model 3.
-The suspension feels firmer in the Model Y and the car is heavier, so it’s not as agile.
-You do still get pin-sharp, super-responsive steering, but there’s something oddly false about its sportiness.
+The Tesla Model Y is an exciting car to drive when the road starts to twist and turn, but it’s not quite as much fun as the Model 3.
+Like that car it has very light steering that gives no feedback about how much grip the front tyres have, but the Model Y is heavier, so it’s not as agile.
+You do still get super-responsive steering, but there’s something oddly false about its sportiness – the Ford Mustang Mach-e is similarly uncomfortable, but translates this into a fun driving experience more convincingly.

-You go from one corner to another very quickly indeed, especially if you choose one of the four-wheel-drive models.
+You do at least go from one corner to another very quickly indeed, especially if you choose one of the four-wheel drive models.
 These put their power to the road really well, even if the surface is wet and greasy.
-Even the entry-level rear-wheel-drive car is quicker than most other electric SUVs.
+However, even the entry-level rear-wheel drive car is quicker than most other electric SUVs.

 Space and practicality

-Lots of space front and rear, but you need to use the touchscreen to sort your driving position
+Lots of space front and rear, but having to use the touchscreen to adjust your driving position is frustrating

-You sit up higher in the Tesla Model Y than in the Model 3, but not as high as you’d be in a big SUV like a Land Rover.
-It’s still quite a sporty seating position.
+You sit up higher in the Tesla Model Y than in the Model 3, but not as high as you’d be in a larger electric SUV such as the Kia EV9.

 There’s a good range of adjustment to the seat and the steering wheel moves up and down as well as in and out.
 However, fine-tuning the driving position is a bit of a faff, because you need to fiddle with the touchscreen to make even simple adjustments.